patel-aum-yorku/Digit-Recognition-Model-/README.md

 # Digit-Recognition-Model-
 Implemented a two-layer neural network for hand-written digit recognition using Python and NumPy, demonstrating proficiency in deep learning concepts.
+Developed the feedforward mechanism, including the sigmoid activation function, to process input data through the network layers efficiently.
+Implemented the backpropagation algorithm to optimize weights and biases, showcasing a strong understanding of neural network training principles. implemented the cost function to evaluate model performance, ensuring accurate representation of the differences between predicted and actual outcomes.
+Utilized vectorized operations for efficient computation, showcasing expertise in optimizing code for performance in large-scale machine learning applications.